mmccarthy404/aheadinthecloud/blog/README.md

-Check out the documentation below to get started!
+Check out the documentation below to get started

 Facing issues?
 Check the [FAQ page](https://github.com/timlrx/tailwind-nextjs-starter-blog/wiki) and do a search on past issues.
 Feel free to open a new issue if none has been posted previously.